dscho/xkcd/content/comics/2025-12-3-inverted-catenaries.md

 ---
 {{incomplete transcript|Don't remove this notice too soon.}}

-[Megan and Cueball are walking together as inverted catenary curves fall from the sky (presumably from an "inverted canary tree").
+[Megan and Cueball are walking together as inverted catenary curves fall from the sky (presumably from an "inverted catenary tree").
 A few have landed in a regular formation, all flat-side down and evenly spaced, with some touching each other.]

 Cueball: Oh wow, the first inverted catenary fall of the year!